Toronto City Council declared Homelessness an emergency on May 12, 2023.

 added to the Toronto Homeless Memorial.
 While City Council debates how often homeless deaths should

-, people are in a constant state of grief.
+be reported, people are in a constant state of grief.
 Since 2018, the number of people experiencing

 homelessness increased by 2,085 people to at least 10,800.
 This emergency is a direct result of reckless